Beginning Your Application

 "Should I consider applying to the Temporary Class?"

-The majority of nurses who want to join the College apply to enter the General Class.
-But in some cases, such as when applicants have an employment offer with a start date before they receive the results of their registration examination, the Temporary Class is an option.
+The majority of individuals who want to join CNO apply to enter the General Class.
+But in some cases, the Temporary Class may be an option.
 Learn more about the Temporary Class and how to apply for it in Registration Guides.